-The ACWC is proud to be presenting a concert of the music of Canadian women, in a concert celebrating the anniversary of the passing of the bill granting B.C. women the right to vote.
-The right to vote gave women a political voice, and we’re celebrating with women’s musical and creative voices with music dating as far back as 300 years as well as the present.
+The ACWC proudly presented a concert of the music of Canadian women, in a concert celebrating the anniversary of the passing of the bill granting B.C. women the right to vote.
+The right to vote gave women a political voice, which this concert celebrated with women’s musical and creative voices with music dating as far back as 300 years as well as the present.

-Elizabeth Gerow will be singing beautiful art songs by local composer Elinor Dunsmuir (1887-1938), much of which has been overlooked for the past century.
+Elizabeth Gerow sang art songs by local composer Elinor Dunsmuir (1887-1938), much of which has been overlooked for the past century.
 She was the granddaughter of Victoria’s coal baron, Robert Dunsmuir, and lived a colourful life.

-The concert will be held on April 7th, 2017, at the First Church of Christ Scientist, Victoria, beginning at 7:30 p.m.
-There will also be a pre-concert talk at 7:00 p.m. discussing the road to suffrage, and some more information on Elinor Dunsmuir.
+The concert was held on April 7th, 2017, at the First Church of Christ Scientist, Victoria, at 7:30 p.m.
+There was also a pre-concert talk at 7:00 p.m. discussing the road to suffrage, and some more information on Elinor Dunsmuir.